GatorCogitate/cogitate_tool/README.md

 * Default: `both`
 * Flag: `-s` or `--state`

-State of the Issue, open or closed.
+State of the Issue: open, closed, or all.

 ##### Web